jomstile/SQL_Demo/Analysis/Readme.md

 # Analysis

-### The first question we'll tackle is looking at the numbers of observations of a level of conflict and the average suicide rates corresponding to those
+### The first question that is addressed is looking at the numbers of observations of a level of conflict and the average suicide rates corresponding to those:
 |Conflict_Intensity|Total_Observations|Average_Suicide_Rate|
 |-|-|-|
 |High Conflict(>=100 Deaths|40|17.20|